hanslhansl/elden-ring-damage-optimizer/README.md

 The *minimum stats* panel allows you to set the minimum stats you want your character to have.
 Your starting class (which you can set with the drop-down menu) will be the absolute baseline for this.
 If, let's say, you want your character to have 40 *vigor*, 25 *endurance* and 25 *faith* (to cast *Golden Vow*) you would enter those values in the corresponding fields and set the other 5 fields according to your starting class.

 Note that the algorithm maximizes the attack rating by finding the best point distribution across *strength*, *dexterity*, *intelligence*, *faith* and *arcaine*.
-As *vigor*, *mind* and *endurance* don't affect the attack rating the optimized stat distribution will have the same number of points across these 3 attributes as the minimum stats you provide here.
+As *vigor*, *mind* and *endurance* don't affect the attack rating the result will have the same number of points across these 3 attributes as the minimum stats you provide here.

 The *stat variations* field displays how many ways there are to spread the available attribute points across the 5 relevant attributes.
 This value depends on the character level and the minimum stats you provide.
 The higher this value, the more stat variations the algorithm has to check (per weapon) and the longer it will take (further explained under [the algorithm](#the-algorithm)).
 You can lower this number (and execution time) by being more specific with your minimum stats.
 #### applying weapon filters